 These courses are designed for students interested in studying Early Childhood in college or pursuing careers working with young children such as early childhood or elementary school teachers, daycare providers, child psychologists, pediatricians, or social workers.
+These courses also benefit students who aspire to be a parent, aunt, or uncle.
 Students will learn about the development of children through a variety of classroom and preschool lab activities.
 Students will gain invaluable experience and insight into the roles of parents, teachers, and other professionals who work with young children.